SQream/sqream_docs/guides/operations/optimization_best_practices.rst

    CREATE TABLE native_table AS SELECT * FROM external_table

-The one situation when this wouldn't be as useful is when you are only likely to query the data one time.
+The one situation when this wouldn't be as useful is when data will be only queried once.

 Use information about the column data to your advantage
 -------------------------------------------------------------